 The LADO and the designated senior manager should consider first whether further details are needed and whether there is evidence or information that establishes that the allegation is false.
 Care should be taken to ensure that the child is not confused as to dates, times, locations or identity of the member of staff.

-Wherever possible, a strategy meeting / discussion should take the form of a meeting.
+Wherever possible, an Allegation Management Meeting should take the form of a meeting.
 However, on occasions a telephone discussion may be justified.
 The following is a list of possible participants:

 - Relevant social worker and their manager;

 - The Designated and/or named Safeguarding Children Health Professional (CCG); and always when an allegation concerns a health agency worker /professional;

 - Consultant paediatrician;